LootboxFund/marketer-frontend/README.md

 - 🔵 View Historical Tournaments
 - 🔵 View Historical Partners

-- ⬜️ Basic Offer Analytics
+- ⬜️ Basic Offer Analytics for Advertiser
+- ⬜️ Basic Tournament Analytics for Advertiser

-- ⬜️ Basic Event Analytics
+- ⬜️ Basic Offer Analytics for Organizer
-- ⬜️ Basic Organizer Analytics
+- ⬜️ Basic Tournament Analytics for Organizer

 - ⬜️ Wallet Backend with Memo Math to avoid going over budget
 - ⬜️ Add/Remove Offer to Tournament (from affililate point of view. no whitelisting)